arafattehsin/ParkingGPT/README.md

 You can contribute to this repo with issues and pull requests (PRs).
 Simply filing issues for problems you encounter is a great way to contribute.
 Contributing code is greatly appreciated.

 Special shoutout to [Simon Waight](https://github.com/sjwaight) for bringing up this [idea with me](https://twitter.com/simonwaight/status/1630787390393704448).
-Soon, you will be able to read a blog post on its background, failures and much more :)
+Check out [my blog](https://arafattehsin.com/parkinggpt-your-ai-parking-copilot/) for all the details and motivation behind this.

 ## License